 Spider mites live on the undersides of leaves to start, but they will gradually take over both sides.
 Spider mites feed by sucking the pepper plants’ sap from the leaves and as they do this, they generate strands of web.
 The web is often the first visible indication of spider mites.
 If the infestation is severe, the plant will be covered in the webbing.

-Along with the web, other clear indicators that spider mites are present include brown and yellow spots on leaves where they have fed and downward-curled leaves as the leaves crumple and fall.
+Along with the web, other symptoms that spider mites are present include brown and yellow spots on leaves where they have fed and downward-curled leaves as the leaves crumple and fall.
 The entire pepper plant will eventually turn brown and die if the spider mite population is allowed to grow unchecked.
 If the spider mites are stopped after attacking only a few leaves, the plant should recover without any special efforts on your part.

 Spider mites don’t limit themselves to just the leaves, they will consume the blossoms and the fruit as well.
 If you don’t notice the spider mites — which is possible when there are just a few of them — the initial damage may appear similar to nutritional deficiency.
 Spider mites may also cause sunscald on fruit if they cause your pepper plant to lose enough leaves.
 Check the undersides of the leaves when inspecting your pepper plants.